-- (a) Total traffic volumes and means to safely accommodate that. - (b) Provision of road or network upgrades to accommodate increased vehicular, cycle and pedestrian traffic. - (c) Streetscape amenity and the amenity of residential allotments adjoining a road or roads proposed to accommodate an increase in traffic volumes. - In the case of forestry and/or construction-related traffic: 1.
-The limitation or avoidance of frequent or high-volumes of High Productivity Motor Vehicles (HPMV) (as defined in Land Transport Rule 41001/2016), and/or Heavy Commercial Vehicles (HCV); - The suitability of any Construction Traffic Management Plan or Forestry Traffic Management Plan, and any associated measures or temporary works proposed; and The imposition of weight restrictions on roads. - 12.34.2.4 Discretionary Activities as Non-Complying Activities or Prohibited Activities and they are Special ZONE - RULES 12
+- (a) Total traffic volumes and means to safely accommodate manage that. - (b) Provision of road or network upgrades to accommodatemanage increased vehicular, and any other cycle and pedestrian traffic. - (c) Streetscape amenity and the amenity of residential allotments adjoining a road or roads proposed to accommodate an increase in traffic volumes. - (d) In the case of The management, including any limitation or avoidance, of forestry and/or construction-related traffic.: - The limitation or avoidance of frequent or high-volumes of High Productivity Motor Vehicles (HPMV) (as defined in Land Transport Rule 41001/2016), and/or Heavy Commercial Vehicles (HCV); - The suitability of any Construction Traffic Management Plan or Forestry Traffic Management Plan, and any associated measures or temporary works proposed; and - 3.
+The imposition of weight restrictions on roads.

+12.34.2.4 Discretionary Activities

-The following shall be Discretionary Activities provided they are not listed
+The following shall be Discretionary Activities provided they are not listed as Non-Complying Activities or Prohibited Activities and they comply with all the relevant Zone Standards.

 - i.
-Any Activity which is not listed as a Non-Complying Activity or Prohibited Activity and which complies with all the Zone Standards but does not comply with one or more of the Site Standardsshall be a Discretionary Activity with the exercise of the Council's discretion being confined to the matter(s) specified in the standard(s) not complied with. - Residential Activities (excluding buildings) in Activity Areas B1 to B56 and C1 to C4 and Residential, Visitor Accommodation, Commercial, Retail and Community Activities and Retirement Villages (all excluding buildings) in Activity Area D1 where an Outline Development Plan is proposed f or only part of Activity Areas B1 to B56, C1 to C4 and D1.
+Any Activity which is not listed as a Non-Complying Activity or Prohibited Activity and which complies with all the Zone Standards but does not comply with one or more of the Site Standards shall be a Discretionary Activity with the exercise of the Council's discretion being confined to the matter(s) specified in the standard(s) not complied with. - ii.
+Residential Activities (excluding buildings) in Activity Areas B1 to B56 and C1 to C4 and Residential, Visitor Accommodation, Commercial, Retail and Community Activities and Retirement Villages (all excluding buildings) in Activity Area D1 where an Outline Development Plan is proposed f or only part of Activity Areas B1 to B56, C1 to C4 and D1.